ading2210/libcurl.js/README.md

 });
 ```

 Once loaded, there will be a `window.libcurl` object which includes all the API functions.
+The `libcurl.ready` property can also be used to know if the WASM has loaded.

 ### Making HTTP Requests:
 To perform HTTP requests, use `libcurl.fetch`, which takes the same arguments as the browser's regular `fetch` function.
 Like the standard Fetch API, `libcurl.fetch` will also return a `Response` object.